 In order to finance transaction costs in connection with an intended Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required (the "Working Capital Loans").
 If the Company completes the initial Business Combination, the Company may repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
-Otherwise, the Working Capital Loans may be repaid only out of funds held outside the Trust Account.
-In the event that the initial Business Combination does not close, the Company may use a portion of the working capital held outside the Trust Account to repay the Working Capital Loans but no proceeds from the Trust Account would be used to repay the Working Capital Loans.
-Up to \$1,500,000 of such Working Capital Loans may be convertible into units of the post-Business Combination entity at a price of \$10.00 per unit at the option of the lender.
+Otherwise, the Working Capital Loans be repaid only out of funds held outside the Trust Account.
+In the event that the initial Business Combination does not close, the Company may use a portion of the working Capital Loans but no proceeds from the Trust Account would be used to repay the Working Capital Loans.
+Up to \$1,500,000 of such Working Capital Loans may be convertible into units of the post-Business Combination entity at a price of \$0.00 per unit at the option of the lender.
 The units would be identical to the Private Units.
-As of June 30, 2022 and December 31, 2021, the Company had no borrowings under the Working Capital Loans.
+As of June 30, 2023 and December 31, 2022, the Company had no borrowings under the Working Capital Loans.